 Hence, lambda functions are syntactical shortcuts for a subclass of normal Python functions.

-In the puzzle, the function
+In the code snippet, the function

 make_incrementor creates a lambda function at runtime.
 The created lambda function increases an element